Shabeenabd/DataAlchemist-Analysis-Visualization/README.md

 In a world where information is a guiding light, my SQL project has illuminated the path forward, proving the remarkable impact of technology and data-driven insights in the face of global adversity.

 -------------------------------------------------------------------------------
-2) Title: Illuminating Insights Visualizing COVID-19 Data with Tableau
+2)  Visualizing COVID-19 Data with Tableau

 In a world grappling with a global pandemic, harnessing the power of data visualization becomes paramount.
 Enter Tableau, a tool that transforms raw COVID-19 statistics into captivating visual stories.
 This data visualization journey brings to life the intricate patterns, trends, and impacts of the virus, enabling us to comprehend the unseen through compelling visuals.